protocolwhisper/hellofluent/README.md

 ## Getting Started

-Install and run `HelloFluent` with: `cargo install hellofluent` followed by `hellofluent` in your desired directory.
+Install and run `gblend` with: `cargo install gblend` followed by `gblend` in your desired directory.

 ## Contribute